 - Stage 5 is referred to as kidney failure with GFR less than 15 and the need for dialysis.

 During pregnancy, the glomerular filtration rate normally increases to up to 150% of the normal rate, peaking at approximately the 13th week of pregnancy.
-In this time, the levels of urea and creatinine decrease as a result of the increase renal excretion.
+During this time, the levels of urea and creatinine decrease as a result of the increased renal excretion.

-The prognosis for infants with mothers that are on dialysis while pregnant is particularly alarming.
-The majority of associated pregnancies are affected by restricted fetal growth and pre-term birth, and only 75% of infants survive if the mother was on dialysis during the pregnancy.
-The survival rate is even lower at approximately 50% for infants if the mothers were on dialysis at the time of conception.
+The prognosis for infants with mothers who are on dialysis while pregnant is particularly alarming.
+The majority of associated pregnancies are affected by restricted fetal growth and pre-term birth.
+In fact, only about 75% of infants survive if the mother was on dialysis during the pregnancy.
+The survival rate is even lower, with approximately 50% infant survival if the mother was on dialysis at the time of conception.

-Women with renal disease who are considering pregnancy and to start a family should have access to specialist health advice to help them through the process.
-It is important that they are aware of potential risks and the ways in which they can reduce complications and improve the prognosis for their child.
+Women with renal disease who are thinking to become pregnant and start a family should have access to health specialists to help guide them through this process.
+It is important that women with renal disease are aware of potential risks and the ways in which they can reduce complications and improve the prognosis for their child.

 Most women with mildly decreased renal function before conceiving have a normal pregnancy without adverse effects, although there is a slightly increased risk of complications.
 Those with more advanced disease are at an increased risk of complications for their baby and some, particularly for those patients on dialysis, may be fatal for the infant.

 The decision to start a family and try to conceive depends on each situation.
-Some women prefer not to become pregnant to avoid the risk of complications associated with the condition, but others prefer to try.
-For this reason, it is important that counseling is provided such that they have access to reliable information to help them make the decision.
+Some women prefer not to become pregnant to avoid the risk of complications associated with the condition, whereas others prefer to try.
+For this reason, it is important that counseling is provided so that these women have access to reliable information to help them make the decision.